 Let me guess… Was it a sleepover last time?
 Camping?
 Movie night?

-That sounded like good ingredients for a kids birthday gathering, didn’t it?
+Doesn't it sound like a good ingredient for a kids birthday gathering?

-Well, yes but no. It can be a bit tricky.
+Well, yes but actually no. It can be a bit tricky.

 We’ll get into pros and cons in a minute, but before let`s a get deeper understanding of what they really are.